tlozoot/experigen/README.md

   - Use the templates in this folder to control how the participants see individual screens.

 * The `_lib` folder contains helper files; you don't need to go there.

 * You don't need to edit `index.html`.

 ## Results

 Your results will accumulate on the database server you specified.

 Currently, there is only one database server available at http://db.phonologist.org/.
 You are welcome to use it if you want to, so long as you don't hold us responsible for anything that might happen to your data.
 We offer this service for free and as is.

 * To download the results, use the `getresults.R` file (you'll want to install R if you don't have it already).

 * In the `getresults.R` file, specify where your experiment is hosted (line 2).
 For example, if your experiment is at http://www.awesomeuniversity.edu/~iamawesome/questionnaire/, you will write www.awesomeuniversity.edu.iamawesome.questionnaire (turning slashes into periods, etc.)

 * Specify your experimentName (line 4).
 That's the string you entered in your `settings.js`.

 * Run the `getresults.R` file, which will download the data and save it to your computer.

 * The default names for the created files are `xp.csv` and `meta.csv`.
 You can open them in Excel or OpenOffice if you want to.

 If you want to set up your own database server, email Michael Becker.

+## A Note on Time Measurements

+Response times can be enabled or disabled in settings.js.
+Responses are measured with millisecond accuracy using the timer in the host browser.

+Note: there are known issues with older versions of IE (8 and below) rounding to 15 ms intervals (see: http://ejohn.org/blog/accuracy-of-javascript-time/)

+Modern browsers (Firefox, Chrome, Safari, IE9+) should not experience any problems.